alchemis/LMP-Mod-Pack/README.md

 ## How to contribute

 Contributions must be:
-- On a separate branch named: `modloader/*`.
+- On a separate branch named: `modloader/*`
-- Detailed enough and markdown formatted if possible.
+- Detailed enough and markdown formatted if possible
-- Automatic build & release works only with changes inside the `ModLoaderSource` folder.
+- Automatic build & release works only with changes inside the `ModLoaderSource` folder